-- How unique the new photos need to be to stand out from the millions already published on the internet, print (newspaper/magazines/journals), billboards and any other channels?
+- How unique the new photos need to be to stand out from the millions already published on the internet, social media, blogs, print (newspaper/magazines/journals), billboards and any other channels?

-- What is the call to action?
+- What is the main call to action?
 What do I want people to do once they have seen the photos?
-Do I want them to call me?
-Email me? “like” the photo?, follow my blog?
+Do you want them to call your business?
+Email your business?, “Like” the photo?
+Subscribe to your blog?
+Download a guide?
 Buy a specific product?
 Send an enquiry?
-Book a session?
+Book your service?

 Below are some examples of what you might need new photos for:

-- Use photos for a print campaign.
+- Print campaigns.
 Let your photographer know about the specific newspaper/magazine, any specific rules/instructions they might have when delivering the final image.
 Also a great idea is to show your photographer other images on that magazine/newspaper that you believe are great so the photographer has a feeling on the type of images you are after.

-- Promote the photos on your social media channels.
-Pass your social media pages to your photographer so she/he can see the type of photos and style you are using.
+- Social media amplification.
+Ensure your photographer is aware of the type of photos and style your brand uses via social media.
 You might also want to provide examples of your best (most liked- most shared photos) so the photographer knows what has worked for you.

-- Use them as part of the decoration of your office, shop, etc. Brief your photographer about the image size and material you will be using when printing on large scale.
-Also you might want to invite our Photographer to inspect the wall or area where the photo will be displayed. photographer will check the area, the natural light and ensure the colours will match.
-Your photographer might be able to suggest the best location, size needed for your outdoor decoration image.
+- Interior deco.
+Brief your photographer about the image size and material you will be using when printing on large scale.
+Also you might want to invite your photographer to inspect the wall or area where the photo will be displayed.
+Photographers might want to check the area, the natural light and ensure the colours will match.
+Your photographer might be able to suggest the best location, size needed for your printed large-scale image.

-- Use photos on the products you sell.
-Specify to your photographer about the exact type of product(s) the image will be shown and the size and material where the image will be printed.
+- Product packaging and/or labels.
+Specify to your photographer about the exact type of product(s) the image will be shown and the size and material (i.e. packaging) where the image will be printed.
 The photographer might recommend a specific image for the type of size and material you will be printed on.

-- Use photos on your promotional material.
-You might want to use the photos on your product package, flyer, business card, brochure, a power point presentation.
+- Marketing collateral and/or promotional material.
+You might want to use the photos on your product package, flyer, business card, brochure, a power point presentation or your media kit.
 Brief your photographer on the exact products where the photos will be used.
 The photographer might suggest images with less or more elements on them depending on the type of promotional material.

-Photographers normally own the photo rights of photos they take.
-You need to agree with our photographer on the right level of “Copyrights” needed. photographers will charge you different depending on which of the below copyright option you require.
+You also have the option to agree with our photographer on the right level of “Copyrights” needed.
+Photographers might charge you different depending on which of the below copyright option you require.

 - Specific Platform rights + industry exclusive rights + perpetual time rights.
 Photographer will own the copyrights and offer you the rights to use the photo for a specific platform (either internet, outdoor or print), industry exclusive rights ( Photographer will NOT sell the same photo to your industry competitors) and give you perpetual time rights (unlimited time to use the image).
 On this agreement, you cannot sell the photo or use the photo as the main element on product/service you are aiming to sell.
 Price: HIGH – Photographer will charge you high price as we are giving you the right to use the image at any point of time.